 Patient and Tolerant

-Scottish Folds are generally patient with respectful children.
+Scottish Folds are generally patient with children who handle them carefully.
 They tolerate light handling and are less likely to scratch or bite when treated kindly.
+There is a risk they can be aggressive if teased.

 Ideal for Indoor Family Life

-They adapt well to indoor living, making them suitable for families in apartments or houses without large outdoor spaces.
+They adapt well to indoor living, and is suitable for families in apartments or houses without large outdoor spaces.

 Example:

-A family with young children living in an apartment can enjoy a Scottish Fold that is happy playing indoors with toys and interacting calmly with kids.
+A family with young children living in an apartment can have Scottish Fold for their child that loves playing indoors with toys and interacting calmly with kids.

 8.4 Playful but Not Overly Energetic